 Drivers generally possess an inherent duty to protect those with whom they share the road, including other drivers, passengers, and pedestrians.
 However, engaging in behavior such as speeding, ignoring traffic signals, or driving while under the influence of drugs or alcohol could be considered a breach of this duty.
 Qualified legal counsel could help harmed people gather evidence of a potential breach to submit to an insurance company or the court, as well as proof of the physical harm it directly caused.

 Florida state law strictly controls when an individual can file a lawsuit following a pedestrian accident.
-Florida Statutes §95.11 sets the time limits for filing a personal injury claim.
+Florida Statutes §95.11 sets the time limits for filing a personal injury claim at two years.
 If this time limit passes, a plaintiff could be barred from seeking compensation.

 Any injuries sustained in an accident may be compensable.
 For example, plaintiffs could demand payment for time spent in the hospital, medications, physical therapy, or surgery.
 However, potential compensation is not limited to medical expenses.
 Individuals could claim damages for all harm related to an injury, including: